wang-jingyi/wang-jingyi.github.io/_pages/research.md

 - [[DSN 2018](https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=5970&context=sis_research)] Proposed an importance sampling algorithm of the learned approximate probabilistic model to obtain a more accurate verification result where rare events are potentially involved.
 - [[ICSE 2018](https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=5655&context=sis_research), <font color="#dd0000">ACM SIGSOFT Distinguished Paper Award</font>] Applied the idea of probabilistic learning to model program concolic testing, solved the optimal strategy and proposed a greedy algorithm to approximate the strategy.

-## Software Engineering for Trustworthy Artificial Intelligence-enabled Systems
+## Software Engineering for Dependable Artificial Intelligence Systems

 > AI is deeply interwined with software engineering.
-While AI-enabled systems can be intrinsically vulnerable/discriminative to be trusted, software engineering could help either by testing or formal verification.
+While AI systems can be intrinsically vulnerable/discriminative to be trusted, software engineering could help either by testing or formal verification.

 ### Series of Works